 Tracking Triggers

-Tracking Triggers: From Reactivity to Responsiveness is a forthcoming book by John Ford exploring how people learn to recognize emotional triggers and choose conscious response over reactivity.
+Tracking Triggers: From Reactivity to Responsiveness is a forthcoming book by John Ford exploring how people learn to recognize their triggers, understand the triggered states that follow, and choose conscious response over reactivity.
 Launching in 2026.

-The Fifth Way: a map for recognizing emotional triggers and choosing conscious response over automatic reaction.
+The Fifth Way: a map for recognizing triggers, understanding the triggered state that follows, and choosing conscious response over automatic reaction.

 Why Tracking Triggers?

 We live in a time when stress, disconnection, and unprocessed emotion ripple through our relationships.
-Left unexamined, triggers hijack our nervous systems, close down curiosity, and keep us trapped in patterns of hurt.
+Left unexamined, being triggered hijacks our nervous systems, closes down curiosity, and keeps us trapped in patterns of hurt.

-Your triggers aren't signs of weakness—they're sacred signals pointing you back to wholeness.
+Your triggered states aren't signs of weakness.
+They are sacred signals pointing you back to wholeness.
 This book teaches you to track them like a wilderness tracker follows faint signs in the dust, learning to meet reactivity with responsiveness.

 Who This Book Is For: